sitegeist/fluid-components/Documentation/ViewHelperReference.md

 Components should not contain dependencies on how they receive data.
 These can be DataProviders, mask  elements or news items, for example.
-This ViewHelper takes an array of data items (Objects/Arrays) and make a new array with the new keys configured in fieldsMapping and optionally the existing fields specified in the keepFields.
+This ViewHelper takes an array of data items (Objects/Arrays) and make a new array with the new keys configured in fieldMapping and optionally the existing fields specified in the keepFields.

 #### Arguments

-* `subject`: Source array of data items.
+* `subject` (optional): Source array of data items.
 If not in arguments then taken from inline construction.
+If not in arguments then taken from tag content
-* `fieldsMapping`: Array of mapping keys. (see examples)
+* `fieldMapping` (optional): Array of mapping keys. (see examples)
     * `key`: New key
     * `value`: Name or dot-separated path to field in source array
-* `keepFields`: Array or comma separated list of fields to keep in array.
+* `keepFields` (optional): Array or comma separated list of fields to keep in array.
 Is optional.

 #### Examples

 Items for slider, for example in Mask template:
 ```
-items="{data.tx_mask_sliders -> fc:variable.map(fieldsMapping: {image: 'tx_mask_slider_image.0', content: 'tx_mask_slider_text'})}"
+items="{data.tx_mask_sliders -> fc:variable.map(fieldMapping: {image: 'tx_mask_slider_image.0', content: 'tx_mask_slider_text'})}"
 ```

 Navigation:
 ```
-{myNavigation -> fc:variable.map(fieldsMapping: {url: 'link', title: 'data.page_extend_field'}, keepFields: 'data, target')}
+{myNavigation -> fc:variable.map(fieldMapping: {url: 'link', title: 'data.page_extend_field'}, keepFields: 'data, target')}
 ```

 ### Variable.Push ViewHelper